-IDP OBJECTIVE INTENDED OUTCOME ANNUAL TARGET KEY PERFORMANCE INDICATOR Q1 Actual Target Q1 Progress on the date of review Q2 Actual Target Q2 Progress on the date of review Q3 Actual Target Q3 Progress on the date of review Q4 Actual Target Q4 Progress on the date of review Limitations / Challenges To provide the reliable, and sufficient electricity supply Reviewed SDA document both with CENTLEC and ESKOM 2 Reviewed SDA's and approved by council 2 Not yet achieved when available Changing manageme nt for both CENTLEC and ESKOM Measures for improveme nt: Agreement with CENTLEC reviewed for council To improve municipal infrastructure energy efficiency Energy environment al awareness; fixing and replacing of broken lights Continuousl y as and when need arises Number of energy saving technologies installed/imple mented.
-100% implementation Done as part of maintenance work by the appointed Service Provider 100% implementation Done as part of maintenance work by the appointed Service Provider 100% implementati on Done as part of maintena nce work by the appointe d Service Provider 100% implementati on Completed installation of energy saving switches to municipal buildings approval Theft and vandalism to Solar streetlights particularly in Hobhouse, Dipelaneng and Thaba Phatcoa.
+IDP OBJECTIVE INTENDED OUTCOME ANNUAL TARGET KEY PERFORMANCE INDICATOR Q1 Actual Target Q1 Progress on the date of review Q2 Actual Target Q2 Progress on the date of review Q3 Actual Target Q3 Progress on the date of review Q4 Actual Target Q4 Progress on the date of review Limitations / Challenges To provide the reliable, and sufficient electricity supply Reviewed SDA document both with CENTLEC and ESKOM 2 Reviewed SDA's and approved by council 2 Not yet achieved when available Changing manageme nt for both CENTLEC and ESKOM Measures for To improve Energy Continuousl Number of 100% Done as part 100% Done as part 100% Done as 100% Completed improveme nt: Agreement with CENTLEC reviewed for council approval Theft and municipal infrastructure energy efficiency environment al awareness; fixing and replacing of broken lights y as and when need arises energy saving technologies installed/imple mented. implementation of maintenance work by the appointed Service Provider implementation of maintenance work by the appointed Service Provider implementati on part of maintena nce work by the appointe d Service Provider implementati on installation of energy saving switches to municipal buildings vandalism to Solar streetlights particularly in Hobhouse, Dipelaneng and Thaba Phatcoa.
 Measures for improveme nt: Community awareness through Public meetings.